 CONFESSIONS – I have been around for a long time and I have seen a lot of change, some good, some not so.
 But what has been consistent is the descriptive labelling that goes on however changes regularly.
 These rebranding exercises seem to follow a ten to twelve year cycle and are often made to due to “political correctness” as an effort to avoid correcting an actual issue.

 When I was 5 (1955) I was a March of Dimes poster child and we were referred to as “crippled children”.
-Although “cuteness” had its benefits, with adulthood you begin to realize the terminology is actually demeaning but came with good intentions.
+Although “cuteness” had its benefits, with adulthood you begin to realize terminology often creates inadequate optics and is actually demeaning but came with good intentions.
 Did I know that?
 No. Today, the term “crippled children” has become an unacceptable term but I could give a damn.
 I am ME.

 When I was 17 (1967) I was a member of the Alberta wheelchair sports team attending the first national wheelchair sports games in Montreal.
-I was referred to as a “polio survivor” who had overcome a”a life of challenge”, para’s were those “poor souls who had overcome great odds to get here” plus a few amputees who had “taken on the challenge of learning to do twice as much with half of the (required) limb”.
-My point here is virtually no acknowledgement given to the fact that “we” didn’t allow a less informed community to dictate what we accomplished.
+I was referred to as a “polio survivor” who had overcome “a life of challenge”, para’s were those “victims of tragedy who had overcome great odds to get here” plus amputees who had “taken on the challenge of learning to do twice as much with half of the (required) limb”.
+My point here is that virtually no acknowledgement was given to the fact that “we” didn’t allow a less informed community to dictate what we accomplished.
 Regardless of a labeling issue we, as “survivors”, focused on the “ability” not the “dis”.
 My biggest “dis” ability was the usually well meaning but rarely understood attitudes of the general public.
 However, at that point, I started getting really tired of “regulatory rules” that work from “dis” rather than “ability”.
 By 1980 I’d reached a point where I could give a damn about policy makers and educators who felt the need to “wordsmith” descriptors for disability without actually saying “disabled”, in my mind I was just ME.